googlemaps/js-adv-markers-utils/examples/playground/README.md

 The playground is a side-by-side view of a google map with a monaco editor (the editor-component of VSCode) where typescript code using the new marker-API can be written and executed to get a feel for the api and test different usage-scenarios in a fast way.
-The contents of the editor can be serialized into the URL for sharing.

 Compiling the typescript from the editor happens in a worker via the typescript-support already built into the monaco-editor.
 For execution, a wrapper emulates the